 # /security/patterns.py

-"""The scholar_flux.security.patterns module implements the foundational patterns required to implement a light-weight
+This module defines the foundational patterns required to implement lightweight fixed/regular expression pattern

 Classes: